DiabloNova/Orumyx-/Orumyx Smart Contract.md

 ### **Next Steps:**
 Part 9 has covered Orumyx’s tokenomics, economic models, inflation controls, and stabilization mechanisms to ensure sustainable growth and value stability.

-Let me know if this section meets your expectations before I proceed to Part 10.
-**Whitepaper for Orumyx (ORX) - Part 10**

 ---